2012 Davis Cup Europe Zone Group III

 The Europe/Africa Zone is one of the three zones of regional Davis Cup competition in 2012.

 In the Europe/Africa Zone there were three different tiers, called groups, in which teams competed against each other to advance to the upper tier.
 Group III was divided into a European zone and an African zone.
 The Group III Europe tournament was held in Bulgarian National Tennis Centre 'Carlsberg', Sofia, Bulgaria, May 2–5, on outdoor clay courts.

 Format

 The 13 teams will be split into four pools.
-The winners of pool A and pool B will be drawn to play against the winners of pool C and pool D. Two winning nations will be promoted to Europe/Africa Zone of Group II for 2013.
+The winners of pool A and pool B will be drawn to play against the winners of pool C and pool D. Two winning nations will be promoted to Europe/Africa Zone Group II for 2013.